DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 IdentityServer will clear its cookies and then give the user a link to return back to the web application.

-Create a link to logout page in *WebClient/Pages/Shared/_Layout.cshtml* as a child of the navbar-nav list:
+Create a link to the logout page in *src/WebClient/Pages/Shared/_Layout.cshtml* within the navbar-nav list:
 ```html
 <!-- Existing navbar generated by template -->
 <ul class="navbar-nav flex-grow-1">